acfloria/px4_user_guide/en/advanced_features/long_range_com.md

 * UDP for the WBCom:
     * `30000` for receiving messages (can be configured in `relay.cfg`)

+It is also possible to have a relay server with a dynamic IP address but that requires to set adjust the configuration on the plane and the ground station computer accordingly every flight.

+The relay server can be set up by executing the following steps:
 * Install the required python modules

     `pip install tornado==5.1.1 future paho-mqtt`